Character Controller

 At first, we need some assets, I prepared all required (and some more) in a separate zip archive, so you don't need to search assets all over the internet.
 Download assets from here and unpack them in a data folder in the root folder of your project.

 Let's start filling the scene.
 Run the editor and remove all content from the generated scene.
-Since we're making a 2D game, switch the editor's camera mode to Orthographic at the right top corner of the scene preview window.
+Since we're making a 2D game, switch the editor's camera mode to 2D at the top toolbar of the scene preview window.
 Now we need to populate the scene with some objects, we'll start by adding a simple ground block.
 Right-click on __ROOT__ of the scene in World Viewer and select Add Child -> Physics2D -> Rigid Body.
 This will create a rigid body for the ground block, select the rigid body, and set Body Type to Static in Inspector, by doing this we're telling the physics engine that our ground block should not move and be rock-solid.
 Every rigid body requires a collider, otherwise, the physics engine will not know how to handle collisions, right-click on the rigid body in Inspector and click Add Child -> Physics2D -> Collider.
 We've just added a new collider to the rigid body, by default it has a Cuboid shape with a 1.0 meter in height and width.
 Finally, we need to add some graphics to the rigid body, right-click on the rigid body and click Add Child -> 2D -> Rectangle.
-This adds a simple 2D sprite, select it and set a texture to it by drag'n'dropping it from the asset browser on the white field of the Texture field in the Inspector.
+This adds a simple 2D sprite, select it and set a texture to it by finding the Material property in the Inspector, clicking Edit button near it and setting the diffuseTexture property by simply drag'n'dropping the texture from the asset browser to the property.
 For my scene, I'm gonna be using three sprites.

 • data/tiles/13.png - left ground block